The mention-density model: how AI search actually cites mid-market e-commerce brands

 Continuing research

 GEOlikeaPro runs cross-sectional GEO audits like this one every 4–6 weeks.
-The next sprint will extend the cultural-authority finding to n=15+ across more country-category pairs, test schema’s retrieval-time hypothesis directly by isolating Perplexity, and add a manual-GVI cohort so we can score the full 15-signal framework.
+The next sprint extends the cultural-authority finding to n=15+ across more country-category pairs, tests the schema retrieval-time hypothesis directly by isolating Perplexity, and adds a manual-GVI cohort so we can score the full 15-signal framework.

 Get the next research sprint in your inbox